-NATO ministers talk Russia-Ukraine war, Kosovo unrest at Brussels summit
+NATO chief urges allies to ‘stay the course’ in supporting Ukraine

 Broader regional security

-Apart from the Russia-Ukraine war, NATO ministers also planned to discuss Russia’s “destabilising actions” throughout the region, including allegations it has been enabling undocumented migrants to reach neighbouring Finland.
+The ministers planned to discuss Russia’s “destabilising actions” throughout the region, including allegations it has been enabling undocumented migrants to reach neighbouring Finland.

-Finland last week closed nearly all its border crossings with Russia after it said an influx of migrants arrived at its border with Russia.

-Another topic on the agenda will be unrest between Serbia and Kosovo, where NATO has in recent months deployed more troops to reinforce its peacekeeping force following an attack on Kosovo police.
+Finland on Tuesday announced that it will close its entire border with Russia to travellers for the next two weeks in a bid to halt the unusually large flow of asylum seekers to the Nordic nation, which the government and its allies called an orchestrated move by Moscow.

-The ministers are also likely to address the seven-week war between Israel and Hamas, though it is not officially on the agenda.
+The ministers are likely to address the seven-week war between Israel and Hamas, though it is not officially on the agenda.

 Al Jazeera’s Vaessen said the ministers would discuss “not only the extension of the ceasefire [between Israel and Hamas] but a future for Gaza after the war is finished”.